Table of Contents

 Key Considerations Before Opting for Loan Settlement

-Explore Alternatives: Before you opt for a personal loan settlement, explore other options like debt consolidation, negotiating for a lower interest rate, or seeking credit counselling.
+- Explore Alternatives: Before you opt for a personal loan settlement, explore other options like debt consolidation, negotiating for a lower interest rate, or seeking credit counseling.
 These alternatives have less severe impacts on your credit report than loan settlement.

-Factor in Long-Term Impact: You need to understand that loan settlement impacts your credit score for several years.
+- Factor in Long-Term Impact: You need to understand that loan settlement impacts your CIBIL score for several years.
 The loan “settled” entry stays on your credit report for seven years.
 It affects loan applications, and you may find it tough to get new credit.

-Seek Help: Consider the help of a financial advisor.
-They can provide guidance and assist with the negotiation process.
+- Seek Help: Consider the help of a financial advisor.
+They can provide guidance and assist with the loan settlement process.

 Steps to Settle a Personal Loan with Your Lender